hugomilan/tlmbht/README.md

 ## Description

-This is an Open-Source scientific code used to solve partial differential equations (pde) using the transmission-line modeling numerical method (TLM; see [Wikipedia](https://en.wikipedia.org/wiki/Transmission-line_matrix_method) and [references](https://github.com/hugomilan/tlmbht/blob/master/references.md) for more information).
+This is an Open-Source scientific code used to solve partial differential equations (pde) using the transmission-line modeling numerical method (TLM; see [Wikipedia](https://en.wikipedia.org/wiki/Transmission-line_matrix_method), [Wiki](https://github.com/hugomilan/tlmbht/wiki), and [references](https://github.com/hugomilan/tlmbht/blob/master/references.md) for more information).

 The language is C/C++ and the [Eigen Library](http://www.eigen.tuxfamily.org) is used for matrix calculations.
 Older versions of the code and some analytical solutions, written in Octave/Matlab, are available in the folder src/octave/.

 Binaries/executable files were tested in Ubuntu 16.10 and Windows 10.
 See Installation, Option 1 for information in how to get the binaries.

 Not everything is documented yet.
 I'm currently working on new approaches in how to use the TLM and will provide more information on the theory in the Wiki when my papers get published.
-Until then, you can see the incomplete documentation, the [references](https://github.com/hugomilan/tlmbht/blob/master/references.md),the [Wikipedia page](https://en.wikipedia.org/wiki/Transmission-line_matrix_method), and/or write me an e-mail if you need help..
+Until then, you can see the [Wiki](https://github.com/hugomilan/tlmbht/wiki), the [references](https://github.com/hugomilan/tlmbht/blob/master/references.md), the [Wikipedia page](https://en.wikipedia.org/wiki/Transmission-line_matrix_method), and/or write me an e-mail if you need help..

 I hope you will find this software useful for learning/using the TLM.